KJJA SUbmissions

 2022 Winner, Jonathan Lynn, University of Strathclyde

-Below are the previous KJA Presentations as recorded at the SEDA Conference.
+Below are the previous KJJA Presentations as recorded at the SEDA Conference.

 This recording shows the presentations for all the students who were nominated for the KJA 2024.